gregartist/ga-basic-slider/README.md

 </ul>
 ```

-gaBasicSlider requires that the markup for the slider have a parent child relationship with the same validation requirements as an unordered list.
-Because I don't enforce any tag requirements you can use DIVs if that best suits your needs.
+gaBasicSlider needs the slider markup to have a parent child relationship with the same validation requirements as an unordered list.
+Because I don't enforce any tag restrictions you can use divs if that best suits your needs.

 ```html
 <!-- This markup for the slider will work just as well -->